manasa-arun/python/content/en/Tips/False-keyword-in-python.md

 ---
 title: "Python 'false' keyword usage, examples"
-description: "The 'False' keyword is one of the keyword out of thirty-five keywords in python"
+description: "The 'False' keyword is one of the keyword out of thirty-five keywords in Python"
 date: "2022-09-06T03:25:05+09:00"
 draft: false
 link: "'False' keyword"